sourcegraph/about/content/blogposts/2022/git-vs-perforce.md

 ---
-title: 'Git vs Perforce: How the teams at Sourcegraph and Salesforce achieved scalability and performance'
+title: 'Git vs. Perforce: how Salesforce Engineering helped Sourcegraph scale to one of the largest monorepos'
 authors:
   - name: Beyang Liu
     url: https://twitter.com/beyang